mamonaco1973/active-directory-intro/README.md

 ### Retrieving Initial Admin Credentials

-Once **AWS Managed Microsoft AD** is provisioned, AWS automatically creates the **`Admin`** user account within the directory.
+Once your **AWS Directory Service** instance is provisioned, AWS automatically creates the **`Admin`** user account within the directory.
 This account has **Domain Admin** privileges, allowing you to perform administrative tasks like creating Organizational Units (OUs), managing Group Policy, and adding users.
 You can set the Admin password directly in the console and directly in the terraform.
 In this project we store the **`Admin`** credentials in the `admin_ad_credentials` secret.

 ### Key Advantages